Israel lobby in the United States: Campaign donations

 AIPAC did not give donations directly to candidates until the early 2020s.
 Those who donated to AIPAC are often important political contributors in their own right.
 In addition, AIPAC helps connect donors with candidates, especially to the network of pro-Israel political action committees.
 AIPAC president Howard Friedman says "AIPAC meets with every candidate running for Congress.
 These candidates receive in-depth briefings to help them completely understand the complexities of Israel's predicament and that of the Middle East as a whole.
 We even ask each candidate to author a 'position paper' on their views of the US-Israel relationship – so it's clear where they stand on the subject."

 This process has become more targeted over time according to Bard, "In the past, Jewish contributions were less structured and targeted than other interest groups, but this has changed dramatically as Israel-related PACs have proliferated."
-Among politicians considered unfriendly to Israel who AIPAC has helped defeat include Cynthia McKinney, Paul Findley, Earl F. Hilliard, Pete McCloskey, Senators William Fulbright and Roger Jepsen, and Adlai Stevenson III in his campaign for governor of Illinois in 1982.
+Among politicians considered unfriendly to Israel who AIPAC has helped defeat include Cynthia McKinney, Paul Findley, Earl F. Hilliard, Pete McCloskey, the U.S. senators William Fulbright and Roger Jepsen, and Adlai Stevenson III in his campaign for Governor of Illinois in 1982.
 The defeat of Charles H. Percy, Senator for Illinois until 1985, has been attributed to AIPAC-co-ordinated donations to his opponent after he supported the sale of AWACS planes to Saudi Arabia.
 Donations included $1.1 million on anti-Percy advertising by Michael Goland, who was also a major contributor to AIPAC.
-Former executive director of AIPAC, Tom Dine, was quoted as saying, "All the Jews in America, from coast to coast, gathered to oust Percy.
+The former executive director of AIPAC Tom Dine was quoted as saying, "All the Jews in America, from coast to coast, gathered to oust Percy.
 And the American politicians - those who hold public positions now, and those who aspire - got the message".